Saint Mary-of-the-Woods College: Owens Hall (1960)

 Robert Bohlen, the last of D. A. Bohlen's descendants, designed Owens Hall in 1960 as a novitiate building for the Sisters of Providence.
 Its modern design includes "spandrel panels of brushed aluminum" between the windows of its "vertical central bay".

 Rooney Library (1964)

 The Mary and Andy Rooney Library, a contemporary structure built at a cost of $1.28 million, was designed in 1961 by Indianapolis architects August C. Bohlen and Melvin B. G. Meyer of Bohlen and Burns.
 This modern interpretation of a Classical-style building includes an offset entrance with a vertical bay.

 Hulman Hall (1969)

 Mary Fendrich Hulman Hall, was designed by Melvin B. G. Meyers, president of Bohlen, Meyer, Gibson and Associates, in a Mid-century modern style.
 Its design is similar to Owens Hall and Rooney Library.
 The building's vertical design includes "spandrel panels and use of aluminum."
 The exterior's rough-cut stone in spandrel panels is classically inspired.

+Les Bois (2021)

+Les Bois (The Woods in French) was erected in the summer of 2021 following a large influx of on-campus students.
+It has a modern apartment design, with two bedrooms that fit two people each, a living room, and a kitchen.